jaydeep42/OpenDuo-Android/README.en.md

 ```

 ## Integration mode
 - The first step is to download the media SDK and signaling SDK in Agora.io SDK.
 After decompressing, copy the *.jar under the LIBS folder to the app/libs of this project.
-The arm64-v8a/x86/armeabi-v7a under the LIBS folder is copied to the app/src/main/libs of this project.
+The arm64-v8a/x86/armeabi-v7a under the LIBS folder is copied to the app/src/main/jniLibs of this project.

-- The second step: add the following code in the Android property of the "app/build.gradle" file in this project (the example is added in this code):

- sourceSets {
-        main {
-            jniLibs.srcDirs = ['src/main/libs']
-        }
-    }

-- The third step: add the following dependency in the "app/build.gradle" file dependency property of this project (the example is added in this code):
+- The second step: add the following dependency in the "app/build.gradle" file dependency property of this project (the example is added in this code):

   compile fileTree(dir: 'libs', include: ['*.jar'])